Agent Side Grinder

 Agent Side Grinder is a Swedish electronic band from Bromma, Stockholm, which was formed in 2005.
-The band has made four albums and toured extensively throughout Europe.
+The band has made seven albums and two remix albums, they've toured extensively throughout Europe.

+History

-Their first two albums, Agent Side Grinder (2008) and Irish Recording Tape (2009) were rooted in post-punk, industrial and dark electro.
+Agent Side Grinder's first two albums, Agent Side Grinder (2008) and Irish Recording Tape (2009) were rooted in post-punk, industrial and dark electro.

 Their third album Hardware (2012) showed a bigger and more textured sound.
 It was named "album of the month" in Vice Magazine, topped several annual "best of-lists" including Dagens Nyheter, Metro and Time Out Paris and won the Manifest-award (Swedish indie-grammy) for best synth album in 2013. also on the album were Swedish musicians Skriet and Henric de la Cour.

 In 2015 they released Alkimia, a dramatic and melodic album that exceeded the success of "Hardware" (another Manifest win).
 The album contains a guest appearance by Nicole Sabouné.

 After Kristoffer Grip, Henrik Sunbring and Thobias Eidevald decided to leave the band in 2017, Johan Lange and Peter Fristedt together with new singer Emanuel Åström returned in 2019 with their comeback album A/X.

 Agent Side Grinder has done seven European tours and played festivals such as M'era Luna Festival, Wave-Gotik-Treffen, The Great Escape, Eurosonic, Les Transmusicales de Rennes, Entremurahlas, Bimfest, Drop Dead Festival and Arvikafestivalen.
 They have opened for bands such as Suicide and Laibach and collaborated with artists like Dirk Ivens, Kite and Henric de la Cour.

+In 2020 the band released a second version of A/X titled 'REMA/X'.
+The album features 13 tracks, the majority of the tracks being remixes of songs from the previous album.
+REMA/X features remixes from bands such as Ash Code, She Pleasures Herself and many more.
+The album also includes a new song from Agent Side Grinder titled 'The Archives'.

+In 2023 Agent Side Grinder released the album 'Jack Vegas' consisting of 8 new tracks.
+The album won the award for 'best synth' in the 2024 Manifestgalan Awards, this marks the bands third time winning the award and fourth time being nominated.